mlynch/mlynch.github.com/_posts/2012-08-16-blueprint.markdown

 __1. Find something people want__

 "What is something people really want?
 Is there a pain point somewhere that I can solve?
-Do *I* have any pain points that could be solved?"
+Do *I* have any pain points that could be solved?
+Am I passionate about this space?"

 Twitter search is one of the best ways to research this quickly.
 You can validate a business model through tweeting faster than anything else.

+If you aren't passionate about this, don't do it.
+The best work comes from authentic passion.

 __2. Find something people will pay for__